HamidRezaSZ/Sharif-MyEDU/README.md

 # MyEDU

-MyEDU is a Python project for registering courses at https://my.edu.sharif.edu .
+Sharif-MyEDU is a Python project for registering Sharif courses at https://my.edu.sharif.edu .

 ## Requires